ksopyla/pytorch-course/docs/story/sponsor.md

 *"Calling visionary companies who believe in investing in the next generation of AI talent!"*

-For organizations that understand that the future of AI depends on deeply educated developers, we are just at the begining of AGI revolution.
-We need those who will understand the "why" behind the operations, not just the "how", how fuel the new branches of science.
-Your partnership helps us create the educational infrastructure that produces the kind of thoughtful, principled AI practitioners your industry needs. 🌟
+For organizations that understand that the future of AI depends on deeply educated developers.
+We're at the beginning of the AGI revolution—we need developers who understand the "why" behind operations, not just the "how."
+Your partnership helps create the educational infrastructure that produces thoughtful, principled AI practitioners. 🌟

 <div class="grid cards" markdown>